 Household Information Surveys will be used to determine eligibility for school instructional fee waivers and other district programs for students in CEP buildings.
-Surveys are available online at https://northwestoh.infinitecampus.org/campus/portal/parents/northwest.jsp or in the school office for anyone wishing to apply.
-A copy can also be found online at http://nwlsd.org.
-Completed surveys can be returned to the school, faxed to 513-385-3769, or emailed to foodservice@nwlsd.org.
+Surveys are available online at Infinite Campus or in the school office.
 You must apply each year.